 Alcorn supports Immigration for Innovation by obtaining visas, green cards, and citizenship for highly-motivated investors, founders, talent, and families.

 This week Politico reported that immigration reform is in the works, spearheaded by two Republican senators and the Trump Administration.
 Some major reforms on the horizon would dramatically shake up immigration as we know it.

 - Green cards will be cut from 1,000,000 to 500,000 per year.

 - Family-based immigration will be dramatically reduced.

-- The diversity Visa Green Card Lottery will be canceled entirely.
+- The Diversity Visa Green Card Lottery will be eliminated entirely.